juergenweb/FrontendContact/README.md

 In addition all fields for storing the data were also created automatically.
 You do not need to take care of it.

 ![alt text](https://github.com/juergenweb/FrontendContact/blob/main/images/pages-in-the-admin.png?raw=true)

+Each child page represents a message sent via the form.

+If you have added custom fields by yourself, they cannot be saved at the moment.
+You can only save the standard fields of this module.

+There is a configuration field inside the backend, where you can select to save messages as pages.

 ## Multi-language
 This module is ready for usage in multi-language site.